+It would not come as a surprise that both these sectors need a substantial amount of continuous long-term capital for further growth.
 In view of the importance of these two sectors in the country and the paucity of public funds available to stimulate their growth, it is imperative that additional channels of financing are put in place.

-The Real Estate Investment Trust (REIT) and Infrastructure Investment Trust (InvIT) are investment vehicles that can be used to attract investment in the Infrastructure and Real Estate sectors, and also relieve the burden on formal banking institutions.
-Regulations governing REIT and InvIT were introduced in India in 2014 and have been amended over a period of time in an endeavour to align them with stakeholders' expectations and attract investors, perhaps even more so in the current economic environment.
+Real Estate Investment Trusts (REITs) and Infrastructure Investment Trusts (InvITs) are investment vehicles that have become instrumental in attracting investment from retail and institutional investors in the infrastructure and real estate sectors, and supplement the financing efforts by formal banking institutions.
+Regulations governing REITs and InvITs are quite robust, and the regulator has been proactive in making necessary amendments to align them with stakeholders' expectations and attract investors, without impacting the strong investor protection intent inherent in the regulations.